How Does Pet Insurance Work and What Are the Costs?

-The North American Pet Health Insurance Association estimates that 1.4 million pets are insured – a number that has grown 12.6 percent from 2012 to 2014.
-That number may sound high, but it’s only about 1 percent of the cats and dogs in North America.
+The North American Pet Health Insurance Association estimated in 2017 that 1.8 million pets are insured — a number that has grown 11.5 percent from the previous year.
+That number may sound high, but that’s just a little more than 1 percent of the cats and dogs in North America.

-Coverage, though, can vary wildly.
+Coverage, though, can vary wildly from policy to policy.
 For instance, some pet insurance plans cover treatment for cancer, while other policies do not.
 Oftentimes, accidents are extra and pre-existing conditions are not covered.

 “The sole purpose of pet insurance or any insurance is to soften an unexpected … bill,” says Dr. Frances Wilkerson, a veterinarian who authored “A Vet’s Guide to Pet Insurance.”